-Questions regarding the Program of Studies should be directed to the program director/department chair or to your child's school counselor.
+The leaders of each of the departments and the school counselors are available to answer any questions regarding the Program of Studies.
 Students and parents need to select courses carefully.
 The staffing at Needham High School is based on the courses students select in February/March of the preceding year.
-It is important to note that due to increased enrollment for the 2021-2022 academic year, it is highly unlikely that course change requests will be honored once the school year has begun.
-Therefore, parents and students should seek the advice of teachers, department directors/chairs and counselors in preparing an academic program for next year.
+It is important to note that it is highly unlikely that course change requests will be honored once the school year has begun.
+Therefore, parents and students should seek the advice of teachers, department directors/chairs, and counselors in preparing an academic program for next year.
 Students and parents new to Needham will meet with a counselor before selecting courses.
 Final responsibility for course selection decisions rests with students and their parents.
 Students should elect the equivalent of seven full periods of instruction each semester including monitored study time.
-As in the past, final course offerings will be based on enrollment, budgetary considerations, and the impact on the required curriculum.
+Tinal course offerings will be based on enrollment, budgetary considerations, and the impact on the required curriculum.
 Thank you for your attention to this very important process.
-I wish you all the best for a successful 2021- 2022 school year.
+I wish you all the best for a successful 2022- 2023 school year.